XronosSchedulingLtd/scheduleruserdocs/groups.rst

-Finally, the two buttons at the bottom of the edit dialogue allow you clone a group (create a new identical group with a different name, complete with all the nested structure) or flatten a group (create a new group with the same eventual membership, but losing all the nesting).
+Finally, the two buttons at the bottom of the edit dialogue allow you to clone a group (create a new identical group with a different name, complete with all the nested structure) or flatten a group (create a new group with the same eventual membership, but losing all the nesting).
 The latter can be quite useful if you want to freeze